Welcome to Steam 250, helping gamers find good games on Steam.

 Steam 250 is dedicated to making good Steam games discoverable.
 Since 2014, Steam's games library has been growing at an exponential rate, but Steam's toolset has not matured quickly enough to be useful for finding good new games on Steam today.
 We provide a collection of video game rankings based on a wide selection of nuanced criteria to match what gamers are looking for.
 Steam 250 aims to provide all the tools necessary to be the one-stop website for finding good games on Steam.

 Steam tends to focus on sales data to promote games whereas most of our rankings use gamer reviews data to rank games instead.
-Comparing our annual sales versus ratings rankings shows there is a wide disparity between games people are willing to buy and those they're willing to recommend.
-Focusing on sales provides an incomplete picture of the gaming landscape and frequently misses games more gamers are enjoying, but we complete the picture by including approval ratings so gamers can find the games they really want.
+Our data shows there is a wide disparity between games people are willing to buy and those they're willing to recommend.
+Focusing on just sales provides an incomplete picture of the gaming landscape and frequently misses games more gamers are enjoying, but we complete the picture by including approval ratings so gamers can find the games they really want.

 Most of our rankings use player votes to determine rank order.
 These votes are the thumbs up or down given with each game review on Steam.
 Any gamer can vote, as long as they own the game on Steam and have played it for at least five minutes, by visiting the game's store page on Steam and logging in.